MrL1605/Pronto-Auth/README.md

 ### Features
 ---
  - Easy to use.
- - Faster Login than Browser Login.
+ - Faster Login/Logout than Browser Login/Logout.
  - All cases handled including - Not connected, Free Quota over, etc.
  - No need to wait for Browser to render Pronto Login page and then enter password to Login.
  - Has cute Emoticons. ٩(^ᴗ^)۶